Prototype definition guide

-This article describes the prototypes and the domain-specific language (DSL) that are used in configuration files for creating ADCM bundles.
-The format of configuration (config) file is YAML.
+This article describes the prototypes and their properties that you can use to describe services for integration with ADCM, particularly that are specified in configuration files for creating the ADCM bundles.
+The format of configuration (config) file should be YAML.

 NOTE